juliettech13/ai-engineer-course/README.md

-# Marketing Agent - Day 1
+# How to build an AI Agent - Day 1

 > **Welcome to Day 1!** Over the next 7 days, you'll build a smart AI agent that analyzes GitHub repositories and generates marketing content ideas for developer-focused products.